 CULTURAL AND ENVIRONMENTAL DYNAMICS

 The 9th International Conference on Easter Island and the Pacific will be held from 21-26 June 2015 at the Ethnological Museum, Dahlem, Berlin (Germany) and will be be jointly organized by The German Archaeolgical Institute (DAI), the Christian-Albrechts-University Kiel, and the HafenCity University Hamburg.
-Additional information will posted when available.
+For more information, please visit the link below.

 NEWS FROM EASTER ISLAND